 Individual state filing deadlines are frequently earlier than the federal standard, so make sure timetables reflect whichever comes first.
 State student loans may also have additional, unique eligibility requirements.
-Generally, participants must be residents of the state or must be an out-of-state student enrolled in a college within the particular state.
+Generally, participants must be residents of the state or must be out-of-state students enrolled in a college within the particular state.

 Private Student Loan

 Private student loans mostly originate from banks and loan companies; as a result, applicants will be expected to go through the full underwriting process that includes checking credit histories and debt-to-income ratios.
 Also, almost all private student loans are not subsidized; interest payments usually must be made for the life of the loan.
-Interest rates are higher than subsidized student loans, but still relatively low in the world of private loans.
+Interest rates are higher than subsidized student loans but still relatively low in the world of private loans.

 Since the U.S. loan market is dominated by cheaper federal student loans, people that use private student loans in the U.S. are few and far between.
-However, private student loans are far and few can be used to help pay for education if federal programs are not an option or have been exhausted.
+However, private student loans can be used to help pay for education if federal programs are not an option or have been exhausted.
 Some students will find that federal loans cannot cover all the costs associated with college and will require some other form of funding.
-However, keep in mind that rates on these tend to be higher, and are more likely to be variable rather than fixed.
+However, keep in mind that rates on these tend to be higher and are more likely to be variable rather than fixed.
 Some private schools may offer loans through school trust funds.
 Rates from these tend to be lower than loans from private lenders.
 Unlike federal student loans, these are heavily dependent on credit.
 Since parents tend to have better credit histories than their children, having a parent cosign can result in better rates.
-Also, note that private student loans are not often forgivable.
+Also, note that private student loans are normally not forgivable.

 Student Loan Repayment Options

 It is not uncommon for new graduates to struggle to repay their student loans.
 Unfortunate circumstances such as flaccid job markets or recessions can exacerbate situations.
 For federal student loans, there are some alternative solutions that can aid in dwindling down student loan payments.
 Income-based repayment plans can potentially cap the amount that students repay each month based on available income if they find that their student loans become increasingly harder to pay off.
 These plans prolong the life of the loans, but they relieve the burden of large monthly payments.
 There are also graduate repayment plans that slowly ramp up monthly payments over time, presumably in conjunction with projected salaries as people progress through their careers.
 Extended graduated repayment plans allow borrowers to extend their loans for up to 25 years.
-For some income linked plans, at the end, the remaining balance maybe forgiven, especially for those in public services.
+For some income-linked plans, in the end, the remaining balance may be forgiven, especially for those in public services.

 The major repayment plans for federal student loans are listed below.